dinoboy197/CarND-MPC-Project/README.md

 ### Model Predictive Control with Latency

-The MPC that was implemented easily handles a 100ms latency with the simulated vehicle driving at ~55mph.
-No specific code was required to achieve successful driving around the simulated track.
-However, dealing with a more complex track, or driving at a higher speed might require extra coding steps to handle this latency.
-One possible avenue to explore would be to use actuator measurements that are predicted to be needed several steps into the future (steps proportional to vehicle speed and timestep size), to ensure that the actuation time corresponds to actuations predicted to be needed in the future.
+Due to a 100ms simulated actuator delay between actuator value computation and actuator implementation, any actuator values computed by the MPC are 100ms out of date by the time they arrived at the simulated vehicle.
+Because of this, a latency adjustment is computed which, at each actuator computation, predicts the vehicle state into the future by the latency amount.
+This is done simply by using the same vehicle update equations above a single time before passing the state into the MPC itself.

+With these adjustments, the MPC that was implemented easily handles a 100ms latency with the simulated vehicle driving at ~55mph.

 ### Code